uyuni-project/ansible-collection-uyuni/README.md

 ## Demonstration

-See [the following GitHub repository](https://github.com/stdevel/susecon-suma-aap-demo) for a demonstration of using this collection with AWX.
+See [the following Git repository](https://codeberg.org/stdevel/susecon-suma-aap-demo) for a demonstration of using this collection with AWX.